 The CCSBD also has a large population of patients with neuromuscular disease requiring respiratory support of various kinds.

 The fellows will receive expert supervision and hands-on training from a multi-disciplinary group of faculty who are board certified in sleep medicine.
-Our fellowship faculty including four neurologists, three pulmonologists, two clinical psychologists, two pediatric pulmonologists, and a sleep pediatrician at the two AASM-accredited sleep centers CCSBD and SDC, plus an accreditation-eligible sleep center at VANTHCS.
+Our fellowship faculty including four neurologists, three pulmonologists, one clinical psychologist, two pediatric pulmonologists, and a sleep pediatrician at the two AASM-accredited sleep centers CCSBD and SDC, plus an accreditation-eligible sleep center at VANTHCS.

 The fellow will be active in all aspects of the sleep program including:

 - Performing outpatient evaluation and follow-up of patients presenting to the CCSBD and SDC.

 - Performing inpatient evaluations at the William P. Clements, Jr. University Hospital.

 - Interpreting polysomnograms, PAP titration studies, multiple sleep latency testing, maintenance of wakefulness testing, and out-of-center sleep testing